kemalat/esper-stream-poc/README.md

 # esper-stream-poc

 In this proof of concept, I wanted to provide full working stream analytics application which implements sample business logic.
 It is the Java Spring Boot application using Esper SDK, Kafka Client Consumer API, Spring Rest Template and Spring Security API.
+Here are links for Esper [datasheet](http://static.espertech.com/EsperTech%20technical%20datasheet.pdf) and [reference](http://www.espertech.com/esper/esper-documentation/) documents

 ### Prerequisities